Banner

 Jefferson was not only the first Republican, he was the first to raise concern about global warming - another anomaly.
 As you can tell by noting the weather four times even when they were debating the most important decision of their lives, Jefferson was obsessed with weather.

-In 1787 Jefferson wrote "Notes on the State of Virginia", which is a wonderful book outlining his belief in no government-sponsored religion(1), the way the government in Britain affirms the appointment of Bishops or (in his time) a Holy Roman Emperor was a governmental monarch and head of an official religion, but also his thoughts on public works, the scope of government and an exhaustive accounting of the state of the state.
+In 1787 Jefferson wrote "Notes on the State of Virginia", which is a wonderful book outlining his belief in no government-sponsored religion(1), the way the government in Britain affirms the appointment of Bishops or (in his time) a Holy Roman Emperor was a governmental monarch and head of an official religion, and it also contains his thoughts on public works, the scope of government and an exhaustive accounting of the state of the state.

 It had 5 chapters devoted to science-related matters; geology, geography, etc. As Joshua Kendall at Smithsonian magazine notes, Jefferson also addressed a concern; in QUERY VII.
 A notice of all that can increase the progress of Human Knowledge? he wrote